BlueTheKing/ACM-wiki/wiki/en/overview.md

 {:.no_toc}
 ### Fracture Management
 {:.no_toc}

+#### Check For Fracture
+{:.no_toc}
+- Mild -> Continue
+- Severe -> Continue
+- Complex -> Evacuate casualty to fully treat

+#### Management
+{:.no_toc}
+- Administer IM lidocaine in advance of realignment
+- Perform fracture realignment
-- Universal Splint -> Single use
+- Apply SAM Splint
+  - Check casualty mobility -> If still limited retry realignment and reapply splint
-- SAM Splint -> Wrap with Elastic Wrap
+- Wrap SAM Splint

 ### Pain Management
 {:.no_toc}